Bioprotocols/labop/index.md

+---
+layout: default
+title: PAML
+permalink: /
+---
 # The Protocol Activity Modeling Language (PAML)

 ## What is PAML?

 PAML is an *open* specification for laboratory protocols, that solves common interchange problems stemming from variations in scale, labware, instruments, and automation.
 PAML was built from the ground-up to support protocol interchange.
 It provides an extensible library of protocol primitives that capture the control and data flow needed for simple calibration and culturing protocols to industrial control.

 ## Software Ecosystem